kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

     53.53

 All rows in the `lat` and `lng` columns are stripped of any remaining whitespace, if there is any to be found.
-This is done prior to the `parse_dms` function being applied, since the regex pattern might fail to match all relevant parts of the coordinates, if there was any whitespace to be found, that was not accounted for.
+This is done prior to the `parse_dms` function being applied, since the regex pattern might fail to match all relevant parts of the coordinates, if there was any whitespace to be found that was not accounted for.

 ```python